yourpwnguy/refine/README.md

 ### STDIN MODE:

 1) Using `refine` for sorting the lines from the standard input (stdin).
-The unduplicated output is displayed on the terminal without modifying the original file.
+The deduplicated output is displayed on the terminal without modifying the original file.
 This method is ideal for viewing results without altering the source file.

 ```js
 $ cat file.txt | refine